yusufhaystra/CalculatorWithString/README.md

 ![datatypes](https://user-images.githubusercontent.com/36541960/67126095-f40d2480-f1fe-11e9-8473-9e33c3a91226.png)

-As you can see, all number variables has a limit.
+As you can see, all number variables have a limit.
 Therefore they can't contain so long number.

 Also, you can check the result of my algorithm if your process isn't long for other calculators.